 Anyone can make a difference.
-Our volunteers have diverse backgrounds and range in age from 18 to over 60.
+Our volunteers are of all ages (excluding minors) and backgrounds.
 Our volunteers are students, homemakers, police officers, grandparents, comedians, teachers, nurses … the list goes on.
-Anyone can help … men and women who care and want to be “here to listen when life hurts”.
+Anyone can help … individuals who care and want to be “here to listen when life hurts”.

 What qualities are needed in volunteers?

-Due to the stressful nature of the training and operation of lines, we may require prospective volunteers who have suffered a major life event or loss in the last 12 months to wait at least one year before beginning training.
+The first rule of crisis intervention is that the person who is doing the helping cannot be in crisis themselves.
+Therefore, we may require prospective volunteers who have experienced a major life event or loss within the past 12 months to wait at least one year from the date of the event before beginning training.

 What training do I receive?

-All volunteers receive 63 hours of intensive basic training in communication skills, knowledge of community resources, suicide awareness and prevention, crisis intervention, bereavement, and special calls.
+All volunteers receive just over 70 hours of intensive basic training in communication skills, knowledge of community resources, suicide awareness and prevention, crisis intervention, bereavement, and special calls.
 Training will give you the confidence and knowledge to be able to comfortably discuss these issues.

-Throughout the year there are additional opportunities to learn more through inservice lecture sessions which cover a number of relevant topics.
-Volunteers who have worked a minimum of three months on the Distress Line will receive an additional 4 hours of training which qualifies them to work doing Telephone Follow-up calls and Online Crisis Chat.
+Throughout the year there are additional opportunities to learn more through inservice sessions which cover a number of relevant topics.
+Volunteers who have worked a minimum of six (6) months on the Distress Line will receive an additional 4 hours of training which qualifies them to work doing Telephone Follow-up calls and Online Crisis Chat.

 Is anyone ever excused from the training program because of previous experience?

 No. All volunteers must take the training program regardless of previous experience.
 Even professionals and volunteers from other crisis centres must take the training if they wish to work on the Distress Line.

 What if I can’t make all of the training dates?